Posted on Sunday, July 13th, 2003

 Yes, you read that right, the price for recklessly murdering somebody in South Dakota is 100 days in jail.

-I can only hope that there is special corner in hell reserved for idiots like Judge Steele and morons like Janklow who have absolutely no regard for others.
+I can only hope that there is special corner in hell reserved for assholes like Judge Steele and Janklow who have absolutely no regard for others.

 As a motorcyclist, I fully accept that my chosen mode of transportation is inherently more dangerous than driving a car.
 And if I am seriously injured or die in an accident because I choose to ride, then I accept that.
 But what I refuse to accept is that my life is worth less than other motorists because of that choice.
 Judge Steele has declared open season on bikers in South Dakota.
 That being the case I will not be visiting there any time soon, if ever, unless the people of that State remove Steele from the bench.